elqal3awii/WebSecurity-Academy-with-Python/Access control vulnerabilities/referer_based_access_control/README.md

 2. Start script

 ```
-~$ cargo run
+~$ python referer_based_access_control.py
 ```

 # Expected Output

 ```
 1. Logging in as wiener..
 OK
-2. Upgrading wiener to be an admin bypassing the first step..
+2. Upgrading wiener to be an admin by adding Referer header..
 OK
 [#] Check your browser, it should be marked now as solved
 ```